 About 2˝hours.
 Note.
 An earthquake in 2003 damaged the terrace upon which South Ohau Hut sat, and the hut was temporarily removed.

-Up: From South Ohau Hut, proceed up the western headwater.
+Up: From South Ohau Hut, proceed up the eastern headwater.
 Keep R at the first significant fork and L at the next one, some 30 minutes from the hut.
 Both forks are cairned.
 Twenty-five metres beyond this second fork, the Dowling Falls by-pass track climbs 40 metres on the TL to a spur, which it follows for a few minutes before dropping steeply to the stream again.
 At the next fork turn L and, 15 minutes upstream, a small and almost dry gut joins from the TL.
 A cairn here marks the start of the steeply climbing route, poorly marked, that reaches Girdlestone Saddle in 15 minutes, some 90 minutes or so from the South Ohau Hut.

 From the fork 30 minutes above South Ohau Hut, one may travel upstream for a visit to Dowling Falls.
 Another branch is passed before the falls.
 An older route sidled the falls somewhat more immediately on their TL.